dreddet/My-Notes/First 90 Days (for a PM).md

 1. If you were in my shoes, what would you focus on?

 In the conversation, focus on -
+1. How open is the individual volunteer information, how open are they about their opinions on the org?
+1. What topics illicit reactions?
+What causes them to glaze over?
+1. How does the individual react to 1:1 meetings?
 1. Divergent opinions from other interviews
 1. How often an issue area pops up? (pol, culture, talent, etc.)
 1. Is there strategic alignment from the top-down?
 If there is a break, where is it happening?
+1.

+### Figure out how to get shit done
+1. Diagram information flow - Data sources, decision making, marching orders
+1.